microsoft/ScottishSummit24-Pipelines/lab1/README.md

 ## Task 2: Deploy the pipelines solution to your Prod environment

-In this task, you will learn how to install the pipelines for Power Platform solution in your `Prod` environment.
+In this task, you will learn how to install the pipelines for Power Platform solution in your `UserXX-Prod` environment.
 This solution is needed to configure pipelines.

 > [!IMPORTANT]
 >